 - What aspects stood out might benefit from rephrasing or supplement?

 - It would be helpful to give more explicit emphasis to the people/ relationships which are most significant to the young person.
-These people are not just supports or parts of a holistic assessment, but the most crucial partners in assessment, planning and intervention, and potential elements in the resilience, growth and recovery from trauma for many young people.
+These people do not just support or parts of a holistic assessment, but the most crucial partners in assessment, planning and intervention, and potential elements in the resilience, growth and recovery from trauma for many young people.
 The concept of encouraging the skills and relationships that foster resilience could be usefully embedded in the standards.

-- It may be appropriate to expect practice that is responsive to cultural and language differences; and explicitly reference a trauma informed approach within the body of the standards.
+- It may be appropriate to expect practice that is responsive to cultural and language differences, and explicitly reference a trauma-informed approach within the body of the standards.